Iconem/search-satellite-imagery/README.md

 - Cleanup: search-utilities, make each search extends a search object class, polygon aoi be a single feature search param, each geojson feature be a real geojson feature (search input, results)
 - Put API search in its own ts module, eventually yield results the way loaders.gl does it
 - Use CloudFlare Proxy to avoid bandwidth usage to go up.
 See the [official doc](https://vercel.com/guides/using-cloudflare-with-vercel) or [here](https://akashrajpurohit.com/blog/how-to-setup-cloudflare-proxy-for-your-website-hosted-on-vercel-or-netlify/)
+- Set notification (define aoi and receive weekly notifications, or as soon as result appears).
+Would require user accounts and db and not be purely client-side.

 #### Serverless Proxy server - STAC conversion